 One of the most notable impacts of climate change has been in increasing intensity, duration and frequency of heat waves around the world, including India, China, Europe and the US.
 Heat waves are impacting traditionally warm climates, but also expanding to areas that are not accustomed to or prepared for such heat stresses.
 As a result, these extreme heat events can quickly become deadly, particularly for at-risk populations like pregnant women, children and the elderly, those with cardiovascular issues and other chronic health conditions, and people of low socioeconomic classes.

-On September 26th, Keystone Symposia will host a free ePanel on Heat, Health And Inequity in collaborations with Columbia University's Global Consortium for Climate and Health Education, to examine these impacts.
-World leaders in climate medicine and public health with discuss how heat effects human health and what interventions can be undertaken to mitigate these outcomes.
+On September 26th, Keystone Symposia hosted a free ePanel on Heat, Health And Inequity in collaborations with Columbia University's Global Consortium for Climate and Health Education, to examine these impacts.
+World leaders in climate medicine and public health discussed how heat effects human health and what interventions can be undertaken to mitigate these outcomes.

 How does heat impact human health on the individual, physiological level?

 Who is susceptible?
 In terms of health conditions, and socioeconomic status, health disparities?

 How can we intervene?
 From immediate to long term solutions.
 From local, grassroots efforts to systemic preparedness.

 How can we develop approaches to predict the likelihood and impacts of extreme heat events, so we can intervene before it is too late?

 How can we monitor and evaluate the success of interventions to guide effective solutions?

 This ePanel Series is organized in collaboration with: